skeeto/utf-7/README.md

 # A UTF-7 stream encoder and decoder in ANSI C

 This is small, free-standing, public domain library encodes a stream of code points into UTF-7 and vice versa.
-It requires as little as 32 bytes of memory for its internal state.
+It requires only a single, small struct for its entire internal state.

+## API

 Initialize a context struct (`struct utf7`), set its `buf` and `len` pointers to a buffer for input or output, then "pump" the encoder or